Stanley Kramer: Legacy

 Kramer has been called "a genuine original" as a filmmaker.
 He made movies that he believed in, and "straddled the fence between art and commerce for more than 30 years."
 Most of his films were noted for engaging the audience with political and social issues of the time.
 When asked why he gravitated to those kinds of themes, he stated, "emotionally I am drawn to these subjects," and thought that independent productions like his might help "return vitality to the motion picture industry...If our industry is to flourish, we must break away from formula thinking."

 Film author Bill Nichols states that "Kramer's films continue a long-standing Hollywood tradition of marrying topical issues to dramatic form, a tradition in which we find many of Hollywood's more openly progressive films."
 Among his themes, Kramer was one of the few filmmakers to delve into subjects relating to civil rights, and according to his wife, Karen Kramer, "put his reputation and finances on the line to present subject matter that meant something."
 He gave up his salary to make sure that Guess Who's Coming to Dinner was completed.
-However, he has not had universally acclaim.
+However, he has not had universal acclaim.
 Film critic David Thomson has written that Kramer's "films are middlebrow and overemphatic; at worst, they are among the most tedious and dispiriting productions the American cinema has to offer.
 Commercialism, of the most crass and confusing kind...devitalised all [of] his projects."

 Critics have labeled Kramer's films as "message movies."
 Some, like Pauline Kael, were often critical of his subject matter for being "melodramas," and "irritatingly self-righteous," but she credits his films for their "redeeming social importance...[with] situations and settings nevertheless excitingly modern, relevant."
 Kramer, however, saw himself as "a storyteller with a point of view":

 In the 1960s Kramer blamed the growing "youth culture" with having changed the "artistic landscape" as he remembered it from his own youth.
 "No longer," he said, "were writers or filmmakers interested in creating the Great American Novel or the great American film, or indeed with exploring what it meant to be American."

 In extreme cases, Kramer was accused of being "anti-American" due to the themes of his films, many concerning social problems or pathologies.
 But Kramer notes that it was his ability to produce those films in a democracy which distinguishes them:

 Kramer produced and directed 23 different actors in Oscar-nominated performances, with José Ferrer, Gary Cooper, Maximilian Schell and Katharine Hepburn winning for their performances.
 Kramer's was among the first stars to be completed on the Hollywood Walk of Fame on March 28, 1960, out of the original 1,550 stars created and installed as a unit in 1960.

-One of his daughters, Kat Kramer, is co-producer of socially relevant documentaries, as part of her series Films That Change The World.
+One of his daughters, Kat Kramer, is co-producer of socially relevant documentaries, as part of her series Films That Change the World.